Muriel Smith (singer): Biography

 This was not an unqualified success.
 In his history of the Royal Opera Harold Rosenthal comments that she was "a lovely figure on stage; a sultry slinky personality with a beautiful velvety voice; but she was tame dramatically and her singing often failed to dominate the stage."
 Though Covent Garden then had a colourful production and the musical director, Rafael Kubelik, conducted, other members of the cast were also below par, which did not help.

-She was the uncredited ghost singer for Zsa Zsa Gabor in John Huston's 1952 movie Moulin Rouge, a biography of Toulouse-Lautrec (she also appeared on film as Aicha), and for April Olrich in the 1956 film The Battle of the River Plate.
+Smith was the uncredited ghost singer for Zsa Zsa Gabor in John Huston's 1952 movie Moulin Rouge, a biography of Toulouse-Lautrec (she also appeared on film as Aicha), and for April Olrich in the 1956 film The Battle of the River Plate.

 More significantly, she was ghost singer in two songs for the 1958 Hollywood film version of South Pacific, providing the voice for actress Juanita Hall in for the songs "Bali Ha'i" and "Happy Talk", but she turned down an on-screen part in the 1959 film version of George Gershwin's opera Porgy and Bess, saying "It doesn't do the right thing for my people."

 Later in her life, she worked for Moral Re-Armament.
-In the late 1950s, she starred in the stage musical, “The Crowning Experience”, inspired by the life of Mary McLeod Bethune, which was later made into a film of the same name "The Crowning Experience".
+In the late 1950s, she starred in the stage musical The Crowning Experience, inspired by the life of Mary McLeod Bethune, which was later made into a film of the same name.
 She worked as a voice teacher at Virginia Union University.
-She received an arts award from the National Council of Negro Women in 1984.
+Smith received an arts award from the National Council of Negro Women in 1984.
 She appeared in several regional theatrical productions, including Equus at Theatre IV in Richmond, Virginia, and the première of Jeraldine Herbison's Sojourner Truth ...
 Ain't I a Woman? at Hampton University in 1985.

-She died of cancer in 1985, aged 62, in Richmond, Virginia, having moved there in 1974.
+Smith died of cancer in 1985, aged 62, in Richmond, Virginia, having moved there in 1974.